LDAP connection

 Tip

-You can leave these parameters empty to bind anonymously or using GSSAPI (see below).
+You can empty the bind DN ($ldap_binddn = null or $ldap_binddn = “”) to bind anonymously or to bind using Kerberos via SASL (see below).
 In this case, the password modification must be done with user’s credentials.
 But this will not work for password reset.

 $who_change_password = "user";